Terms and definitions

 A device that is connected to the electrical power supply which provides voltage regulation for sags and swells.
 Can also reduce electrical noise.

-A brief interruption in power commonly lasting between 1/30 (2 cycles) of a second and 3 seconds.
+Brief interruption in power commonly lasting between 0.5 cycles and 3 seconds.

 An unwanted high-frequency electrical signal that alters the normal voltage pattern (sine wave).